AML (Anti-Money Laundering) Controls: Requirements, Regulation, and Implementation

 - By a Trust Services Provider: On the other hand, companies can turn to third parties to establish AML policies, strategies, and techniques.
 These providers often have technology and tools developed specifically to be implemented in the processes and systems of the organizations that need them and are, for example, able to obtain automated AML scores from users in seconds.
 In addition, some vendors not only provide tools to perform AML checks but are also able to detect other risks in addition to optimizing all company processes.

 RegTech, Regulation Technology, is the union between cutting-edge technological solutions for the digitization of processes and compliance with the legal and regulatory framework by businesses and organizations.

-Technology has been able to completely eliminate the bureaucracy of having to carry out complex controls to comply with the laws that affect the activity of companies and the frictions that these caused in the processes and operations.
+Technology has been able to completely eliminate the bureaucracy of having to carry out complex controls to comply with the laws that affect the activity of companies and the frictions that these cause in the processes and operations.

 Process automation has come to AML in full force, both to eliminate mechanical and bureaucratic tasks and to create new ways of performing previously unthinkable AML controls.
 Here are just a few examples out of hundreds that could be cited:

 - IT security: cybersecurity is another key point to work on when establishing AML policies.
 Processes must be secure and encrypted so that those attempting to launder money cannot find loopholes through which to circumvent controls.

 - Document verification: Automated verification of documentation, and its digitized processing, including identity documents has completely changed one of the most tedious procedures within money laundering prevention.

 - Digital onboarding: The onboarding process in banking, finance, and related fields is the crucial moment in preventing fraud, especially online.
 Automated identity verification solutions based on artificial intelligence and machine learning turn this complex process from weeks to minutes if they meet the standards defined by regulation.